 s, which occur when a customer disputes a charge from your business.
-You can typically avoid these fees by being careful to avoid errors and fraud.
+You can typically avoid these fees by avoiding errors and fraud.

 Now that you know what credit card transaction fees you’re required to pay, let’s talk about how you can reduce those fees.
 You can’t avoid credit card transaction fees, but you can find ways to minimize them.
 We’re especially focusing on interchange fees and discount rates, which can be the fees that end up costing you the most.
-Let’s look at five ways you can keep fees low so you can maximize your profits from credit card sales:
+Let’s look at five ways you can keep fees low to maximize your profits from credit card sales:

 While you can find ways to qualify for lower interchange fees, these fees are still set.
 In other words, you can’t negotiate for lower fees.
 However, discount rates from credit card processors are more negotiable.
 Some credit card processors, including NRS Pay, offer a custom rate.
 It isn’t all about negotiating with one company, though.
 The most important thing is to directly compare quotes from various processors so you can make the best decision for your business.
 Make sure you understand what’s included in the quote you receive.
-It should include the interchange and assessment fees along with the processor’s discount rate.
+It should include the interchange and assessment fees and the processor’s discount rate.
 Some credit card processors will complicate things to obscure hidden fees and padded pricing, so look for simplistic, transparent pricing models.
 This way, you won’t be blindsided by exorbitant fees.

-There are many benefits to having one provider for both your POS system and your payment processing.
+There are many benefits to having one provider for both your POS system and payment processing.
 By partnering with one company, you can enjoy a more integrated, streamlined process.
 You can also enjoy some possible financial savings.
 In some cases, you can qualify for lower processing fees.
 As Fit Small Business notes, working with the same provider for your POS and payment processing can simplify your payments and eliminate fees you may otherwise be expected to pay, such as a fraud prevention fee or an integration fee.

-For simplified, fair credit card processing rates your small business can afford, partner with NRS Pay.
+When you partner with NRS Pay, you get fair credit card processing rates that your small business can afford.
 We offer a transparent fee model and do not pad fees.
 Instead, we offer two simple pricing models for small business payment processing fees.
 Our flat rate is $0.10 plus 2.49% of the sale.